samuelgozlan/amplitude-dev-center/docs/data/destinations/braze.md

 To stream user and property updates to Braze, enable **Send Users**.
 This setting creates or updates users in Braze when you update them in Amplitude with the [HTTP V2 API](/analytics/apis/http-v2-api/) or [Identify API](/analytics/apis/identify-api/).
 This integration doesn't support scheduled or on-demand updates.

-You can optionally select user properties to send to Braze in the Select additional properties field.
-Amplitude sends only the properties you select and only when they are updated.
+You can optionally select user properties to send to Braze in the **Select additional properties** field.
+Amplitude sends only the properties you select and only when one of them is updated.
 Amplitude sends these properties as [Braze custom attributes](https://www.braze.com/docs/user_guide/data_and_analytics/custom_data/custom_attributes/). _This integration doesn't support transformed user properties_.

 ### Enable sync